This story has been pulled to publish and can be found on Amazon under the title Shattered Heart by Lara Norman.

 The only thoughts in his head circled on repeat as he rearranged the flowers at her grave marker.
 Date of birth and date of death would be added later; they were all she would have wanted under her name.
 A carved stone angel sat vigil near the top of the slab, watching over her while he could not.
 His heart was as cold, as hard and unyielding, as the marble that proclaimed her remains would lay there until they became one with the earth.
 He had nothing left in his heart, nothing but that one tiny spark that insisted he kept living.
 Surely he'd been damned in another life, penance playing out in this lifetime.
 He shouldn't have to suffer her loss, but he did.
 He would.
 He hadn't been offered a choice.

 He had to return to the house packed too full of black-clothed mourners, eager to see his grief played out on his face.
-They made him recognize the fact that he had to come out of the depths of his drowning despair, forced to live on without her.
+There was no choice but to emerge from the depths of his drowning despair, forced to live on without her.
 Sympathy fell flat as it became repetitive.
-They said it by rote until he wasn't sure who was sincere and who offered platitudes.
+Visitors said it by rote until he wasn't sure who was sincere and who offered platitudes.
 Anxious hands stroking, patting, touching when he wanted no human contact.
 Choking on profanities he tried desperately not to spew, he escaped to his bedroom and closed the door.
 Almost immediately there was a knock.

 "Can I come in?"
 His brother; a sincere mourner.